qianhuiwei/seasons/README.md

 # Seasons

-This is a simple React app that detects what season the user is currently experiencing and shows that season on the screen.
+This is a simple React app that detects what season the user is currently experiencing and shows that season on the screen. <br />
-This is a deom app that demonstrates how to implement React's class based component and use state and lifecycle.
+This is a demo app that demonstrates how to implement React's class based component and use state and lifecycle.

 <img src="https://github.com/qianhuiwei/seasons/blob/main/pageDemo1.png" width="500"/>
 <img src="https://github.com/qianhuiwei/seasons/blob/main/pageDemo2.png" width="500"/>